kesem-io/kesem-sdk/README.md

   <dd>Not used.</dd>
 </dl>

-## SecurityCheck()
+## SecurityCheck()  API Call
 Perform security check of the application environment.
-Check for malwares, rooting, etc… This should be called after UnlockKesemData().
+Check for malwares, rooting, etc… This API call should be called after UnlockKesemData().
 ### Returns:
 <dl>
   <dt>error</dt>